-Ana Paula Saenz Works On Her Tan In An Sexy Plum Bikini
+Ana Paula Saenz Works On Her Tan In A Sexy Plum Bikini

 Ana Paula Saenz took to Instagram to add a smoking-hot update that made her 1.3 million followers happy.
-In today’s upload, the Mexican model went out to work on her tan and rocked a sexy bikini that showed off her enviable figure.
+In today's upload, the Mexican model went outside to work on her tan and rocked a sexy bikini which displayed her enviable figure.

-Ana rocked a plum two-piece swimsuit that complemented her flawless complexion.
-The top featured fully-lined cups that held her shapely breasts.
-The swimwear had a plunging neckline that displayed a nice look at her decolletage, and the underwire structure pushed her chest up, making her cleavage look more eye-catching.
+Ana wore a plum two-piece swimsuit which complemented her flawless complexion.
+The swimwear had a plunging neckline which revealed her décolletage, and the underwire pushed her bust up, making her cleavage even more eye-catching.
 The piece had thin straps that went over her shoulders, highlighting her lean arms.

-She sported a pair of matching bottoms that boasted a simple design.
-The fit was too tight with the waistband digging on her waist.
-It also had high leg cuts that helped accentuate her curvy hips and elongate her lean legs.
+She sported a pair of matching bottoms with a simple design and tight fit.
+The skimpy number also had high leg cuts which helped accentuate her curvy hips and elongate her toned legs.

-One segment featured Ana standing in front of the vehicle, dressed in a skintight orange dress.
-She was holding the product with one hand, showing it off on cam.
-Next, Ana was back in her bathing suit, basking under the sun.
-The sunlight gave more emphasis on her chiseled abs.
-She opened the canned drink and took a sip with her eyes closed, savoring the flavor.

 Ana left her brunette tresses down throughout the video.
 The sleek straight strands fell over her shoulders and down her back.
-She wore several accessories, including a necklace, a bangle, and a bracelet.
+She wore several accessories, including a necklace and a bracelet.

 In the caption, the hottie shared that she was "tanning."
 She also tagged Bang Energy and the brand's CEO, adding relevant hashtags.

 Within hours of being posted on the social media platform, the clip was watched more than 20,200 times.
-In the same time span, it gained about 5,900 likes and earned over 100 comments.
-Avid online admirers flocked to the comments section, showering the influencer with compliments and praise.
+In the same time span, it gained about 5,900 likes and over 100 comments.
+Avid admirers flocked to the comments section, showering the influencer with compliments and praise.
 Others dropped a trail of emoji to express their thoughts about the video.

 "You look so hot!!
 Alright, I will follow them for you," one of her fans wrote.